Table of Contents

-So back to Gevgelija were we made for the local bar and something to eat Omelette was our usual choice as there was little to be had that was cheaper.
-Having eaten, we sat over a beer but our peace was soon disturbed by the entrance of four large and tough looking peasants, apparently a father and three sons.
+So back to Gevgelija where we made for the local bar and something to eat Omelette was our usual choice as there was little to be had that was cheaper.
+Having eaten, we sat over a beer but our peace was soon disturbed by the entrance of four large and tough-looking peasants, apparently a father and three sons.

 They were quite friendly and more so when they learned that we were from Britain.
-Of course we had to join them but, pleasant thought it was, we found it not good preparation for the following day’s motoring.
+Of course, we had to join them but, pleasant though it was, we found it not good preparation for the following day’s motoring.

 A Bad Decision